Dominik Karski : Represented Artist

 Artist website: http://www.soundcloud.com/dominik-karski

-Karski's music has been recognised in Australia through awards such as the 2003 Albert H. Maggs Composition Award (the University of Melbourne) and the 1998 ABC Young Composers' Award, as well as performances by leading musicians such as violinist Elizabeth Sellars, percussionists Peter Neville and Claire Edwardes, cellist Geoffrey Gartner, flautist Kathleen Gallagher, and ensembles ELISION, Libra, and Ensemble Offspring, as well as the symphony orchestras of Western Australia, Queensland, and Tasmania.
+His music was recognised in Australia through awards such as the 2003 Albert H. Maggs Composition Award (the University of Melbourne) and the 1998 ABC Young Composers' Award, also numerous performances by leading musicians and ensembles such as violinist Elizabeth Sellars, percussionists Peter Neville and Claire Edwardes, cellist Geoffrey Gartner, flautist Kathleen Gallagher, ELISION ensemble, Libra Ensemble, and Ensemble Offspring, as well as the symphony orchestras of Western Australia, Queensland, and Tasmania.

-Dominik Karski studied composition in Perth and Brisbane with Brian Howard and Steven Cronin.
-Recently he completed a PhD degree in composition at the University of Melbourne, also having studied at Universität für Musik und darstellende Kunst Wien (Austria) under the mentorship of Chaya Czernowin in 2006/2007.
+His composition studies took place in Perth and Brisbane with Brian Howard and Steven Cronin.
+He completed a PhD degree in composition at the University of Melbourne, also having studied at Universität für Musik und darstellende Kunst Wien (Austria) under the mentorship of Chaya Czernowin in 2006-07.

 Awards & Prizes